Contractors can exploit investment and savings opportunities of troubled markets

 • Stock, or equity, markets, in the UK and globally.

-“Typically, we see investors move from the stock markets into highly rated corporate and government bonds to reduce their risk,” says Harris, “and the virtue of spreading risk is that when one market is suffering another is doing well.”
+“Typically, we see investors move from the stock markets into highly rated corporate and government bonds to reduce their risk,” says the IFA expert, “and the virtue of spreading risk is that when one market is suffering another is doing well.”

 So, in the current climate, stock market funds have gone down and gilts and bonds have gone up.
 Spreading risk over the long term, a position that most contractors are able to adopt, can result in the healthiest return.